 A new friend of mine (a survivor of several abusive relationships with narcs) and I were talking on Facebook.
 Rather than try to paraphrase, I’ll quote her directly–and then give my own opinions.

 “I realized he [her malignant narcissist ex-boyfriend who she’s still in minimal contact with but who is still trying to gaslight her and get her attention by stalking her on Facebook] did everything on that wheel except for the Economic abuse.
 He started to subtle test the boundaries…and realized I wasn’t game.
 Although I believe he probably still believes I’ll contact him again.
 It’s amazing, [Lauren.]

 The more time your away, they stronger you feel.
 Your self-esteem comes back slowly.
 I get those frightened moments when I think my new boyfriend will just Abandoned me out of nowhere.
 I understand why the Psychopathic free support group did not recommend a relationship right away.
 They know you suffer from PTSD from the aftermath of this abuse.
 It’s difficult.
 I find myself having dark flashbacks.
 I also believe you have to be careful and choosy about your women friends and surround yourself with only kind people.
 We are fragile and vulnerable after this abuse.

-Jumping into any new relationship–even with a non-narc–when you’re this vulnerable is almost guaranteed to fail and retard you in your self growth, and if you’ve been attracted to another narcissistic abuser (which is common in co-dependent, PTSD and Borderline women), you may wind up much worse when all is said and done.
+Jumping into any new relationship after narcissistic abuse–even with a non-narc–when you’re this vulnerable is almost guaranteed to fail and retard you in your self-growth, and if you’ve been attracted to another narcissistic abuser (which is common in co-dependent, PTSD and Borderline women), you may wind up much worse when all is said and done.